 Consumer Legal Services

-The Consumer Legal Services division focuses on the Personal Injury and Residential Conveyancing sectors of the legal services market.
-The division provides outsourced marketing services to law firms through the National Accident Helpline brand and Homeward Legal, and claims processing to individuals through National Accident Law (NAL), and its joint venture LLPs, Law Together and Your Law.
+The Consumer Legal Services division serves the personal injury and residential conveyancing sectors of the legal services market.
+The division provides outsourced marketing services to law firms through the National Accident Helpline brand, and claims processing to individuals through National Accident Law (NAL), and its joint venture LLPs, Law Together and Your Law.
 In addition, it also provides property searches through Searches UK.

 Our investment case and business model

 The Group’s personal injury business model is built on three pillars:

 a highly productive marketing engine, powered by the sector’s most trusted brand, National Accident Helpline;

 an efficient, technology-enabled and purpose-built law firm, National Accident Law, which is focused on the consumer; and

 an agile and scalable placement model designed to balance the work we place with our panel for in-year profit and cash with the work we process ourselves for greater, but deferred, profit and cash.

 The combined strengths of these pillars uniquely position Consumer Legal Services to profitably service high-volume segments of its market, whilst enabling the division to optimise its returns from higher-value segments of the claims market.
 The division completed its three-year investment programme in 2020, which laid the foundations for the growth of our own law firm, National Accident Law, and prepared the business for the market reforms implemented in May 2021.